vanryan/zzxxian_blog/content/posts/2017-12-13---programmer-cfa-level-1/index.md

 tags:
   - "misc"
   - "CFA"
-  - "Finance"
+  - "finance"
-  - "Study"
+  - "study"
-  - "Examination"
+  - "examination"
 description: "How to study for CFA Level 1 as an absolute newbie"
 ---